 In particular, "Progetto Italia" was an industrial project that the Issuer promoted with a view to (i) consolidating the Italian infrastructure and construction sector through the acquisition of Italian operators; (ii) supporting the recovery of the construction sector in Italy; and (iii) increasing the competitiveness of Italian companies in the international markets.
-See "Description of the Issuer - History and developments - Progetto Italia and the Astaldi Transaction".
+See "Description of the Issuer - History and Development - Progetto Italia and the Astaldi Transaction".

-Besides acquisitions connected with Progetto Italia, on February 16, 2023, the Group acquired the assets of the Australian company Clough Limited ("Clough") from Clough Voluntary Administrators.
-See "Description of the Issuer - Recent Developments - Clough Transaction".
+Besides acquisitions connected with Progetto Italia, on 16 February 2023, the Group acquired the assets of the Australian company Clough Limited ("Clough") from Clough Voluntary Administrators.
+See "Description of the Issuer - History and Development - Clough Transaction".